pulumi/examples/gcp-ts-serverless-raw/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Google Cloud Functions in Python and Go deployed with TypeScript
+# Google Cloud Functions in Python and Go Deployed with TypeScript

 This example deploys two Google Cloud Functions.
 "Hello World" functions are implemented in Python and Go.
 Pulumi program is implemented in TypeScript.